Nursing Home Neglect Lawyer

 Some other common examples include:

-- Dehydration or malnutrition: This can occur when the staff fails to take each resident’s unique dietary needs into consideration or seek nutritional intervention for purposely deny residents food.
+- Dehydration or malnutrition: This can occur when the staff fails to take each resident’s unique dietary needs into consideration or seek nutritional intervention to purposely deny residents food.

 - Distraction: When staff is checking their phones, socializing with co-workers, or even sleeping, it is impossible to provide residents with the care and supervision they deserve.